Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal iid bootstrap augmented HEGY Test

-This new algorithm is in fact theoretically invalid for the tests of any coexistence of roots (see Remark \ref{pm1}, \ref{heter}, and \ref{root}), but it is valid for individual tests of roots at 1 or $-1$, due to the pivotal asymptotic distributions of $t_{1}$ and $t_{2}$ in Theorem \ref{aug real}. \end{Remark} \begin{Remark} If we keep steps 1, 3, 5, and 6 of Algorithm \ref{seasonal iid bootstrap}, but run regression equations with seasonally homogeneous coefficients $\hat{\pi}_{j}$ and $\hat{\phi}_{i}$ in steps 2 and 4, then this algorithm is identical with Burridge and Taylor (2004).
-However, this algorithm cannot in step 2 fully pre-whiten the time series, and it leaves the regression error $\{e_{t}\}$ serially correlated.
-When $\{e_{t}\}$ is bootstrapped by seasonal iid bootstrap, this serial correlation structure is ruined.
-As a result, $(1-L^{4})Y_{t}^{\star}$ differs from $(1-L^{4})Y_{t}$ in its correlation structure, in particular $\bTheta(1)$, and the conditional distributions of the bootstrapped F-statistics $F_{A}^{\star}$ differ from the distributions of the original F-statistics $F_{A}$ (see Remark \ref{pm1} and \ref{heter}). \end{Remark}
+This new algorithm is in fact theoretically invalid for the tests of any coexistence of roots (see Remark \ref{pm1}, \ref{heter}, and \ref{root}), but it is valid for tests of any single roots at 1 or $-1$, due to the pivotal asymptotic distributions of $t_{1}^{A}$ and $t_{2}^{A}$ in Theorem \ref{aug real}. \end{Remark} \begin{Remark} If we let steps 1, 3, 5, and 6 be the same as in Algorithm \ref{seasonal iid bootstrap}, but run non-periodic regression equations with non-periodic coefficients $\hat{\pi}_{j}^{A}$ and $\hphi_{i}$ in steps 2 and 4, then this version of algorithm is identical with \cite{burridge2004bootstrapping}.
+However, the step 2 of this new version cannot fully pre-whiten the time series, and consequently leaves the regression error $\{\hat{\zeta}_{\tau}^{A}\}$ serially correlated.
+When $\{\hat{\zeta}_{\tau}^{A}\}$ is bootstrapped by the seasonal iid bootstrap in step 3, this serial correlation structure is ruined.
+As a result, $(1-L^{4})Y_{4t+s}^{\star}$ differs from $(1-L^{4})Y_{4t+s}$ in its correlation structure, in particular $\bTheta(1)$, and consequently the conditional distributions of the bootstrap $F$-statistics $F_{\cB}^{\star}$ differ from the distributions of the original $F$-statistics $F_{\cB}^{A}$; see Remark \ref{pm1} and \ref{heter}.
+Similarly, the conditional distributions of the wild bootstrap $F$-statistics in \cite{cavaliere2017wild} differ from the real-world distributions of these $F$-statistics. \end{Remark}